tbarlow12/tbarlow12.github.io/content/blog/posts/Mistakes.md

 ### Technical Empathy and a Blameless Culture

 One of the surprising parts of this experience was the empathy shown by my colleagues.
 They were quick to point out times where similar things had happened to them or others and to remind me that it was an honest mistake.

+This kind of "technical empathy" is not only helpful, but essential in building successful, collaborative software teams that trust each other and work together.
+This is one example where the empathy of my teammates gave me the boost that I needed to get back up and start fixing things rather than wallow in my own self pity.

+Technical empathy is also useful in giving (and receiving) code reviews.
+Rather than belittle team members for making what we perceive to be a mistake in the code, we can try to understand why they felt they had to do what they did.
+There very well may be an obstacle that we, as reviewers, are unaware of.

+In our team at Microsoft, we work with dev teams of other companies to help them solve interesting challenges, usually related to Azure.
+As a byproduct of that, we get to see _a lot of new codebases_.
+Every time we crack one open, there's a little bit of apprehension (and even fear) about what we might find.
+Technical empathy can be applied here too.
 A popular article titled ["The software engineer’s guide to asserting dominance in the workplace"](https://medium.com/feature-creep/the-software-engineer-s-guide-to-asserting-office-dominance-ddea7b598df7) (satirically) recommends the following strategy for ramping up on a codebase when joining a new team:

 _"Spend the rest of the day familiarizing yourself with the team’s codebase.
 Every five to ten minutes, let out a deep sigh and write something down on a notepad.
 Maintain a demeanor of mild disgust on your face that gets increasingly more annoyed as you browse through more and more of the code.
 Mumble words like “refactor” and “rewrite” under your breath.
 Start drawing random complex architectural diagrams on your whiteboard.
 By 3 PM you should be visibly angry.
 Eat some chili peppers to force yourself to sweat.
 At 4 PM, allow your rage to boil over and throw your last egg at the wall in a fit of rage.
 Slam your laptop closed and head home early._

-It is easy to be critical when you're unaware of the constraints and difficulties encountered by your teammates.
+It is easy to be critical when you're unaware of the constraints and difficulties encountered by other developers.
 Often times, on high-performing teams, if you have an idea within the first few seconds of looking at a problem, it's possible that other engineers might have tried the same approach.
 That's not to say you shouldn't share your ideas on how things could be better, but be hesitant about jumping to the conclusion that you're surrounded by morons and that you are the only one who is truly "one with the code."
 For more info on the subject, visit [this article on how empathy is a technical skill](https://www.infoq.com/articles/empathy-technical-skill/).

 Rather than becoming upset and demanding my immediate dismissal, they responded with _"Sorry that happened, it happens to all of **us**, what do we do to fix it?"_ The phrase "blameless culture" became more than just a line in our team's working agreement.